Gunnar Mueller: Professional career

 Turning professional after the 1972 season, Mueller was one of the first Swedish born full-time touring professionals and played both on the Asian Golf Circuit and the European Tour.
 He was also first Swedish player to qualify for all four rounds in The Open Championship, an achievement reached in 1973, at Royal Troon Golf Club, Scotland.

 Mueller played 82 tournaments on the European Tour 1973–1981, with a best finish of tied 14th in the 1976 Italian Open.
 In 1976, he played 10 tournaments on the European Tour and made the cut in nine of them, to finish a career best 87th on the Order of Merit.

 Mueller represented Sweden twice in the World Cup and achieved some success.
 In 1975 in Bangkok, Thailand, his second round 68, was best in the field and in 1978 in Honolulu, Hawaii, he finished tied 5th in the individual competition and tied 14th (with Hans Hedjerson) in the team event.
 At the time, this was by far the best Swedish individual and team performances in the history of the World Cup.

 Mueller won the Swedish PGA Championship four times.
 After his last of those victories, in the fall of 1981, he retired from international competition and begun a career as a club pro, at Österlen Golf Club in southern Sweden, the following season.
 He led the final Swedish PGA Order of Merit in 1981, but did not play in the World Cup that year, as there was no tournament for the first time since its inauguration in 1953.

 After the start of the Swedish Golf Tour in 1984, Mueller played a few tournaments in his home country, with a best finish of 2nd at the 1985 Gevalia Open in Gävle.

-In 1991 Mueller won the Swedish PGA Club Pro Championship at Båstad Golf Club.
+In 1991, Mueller won the Swedish PGA Club Pro Championship at Båstad Golf Club.
+The title was shared with Krister Kinell as no play-off was played due to darkness.

 In 2019, Mueller, shooting his age of 71 in one round, won the club championship at Österlen Golf Club, 53 years after he won the same title for the first time, in 1966.
 First time Mueller scored his age over 18 holes, was at Viken Golf Club outside Helsingborg, Sweden, in 2009 when he was 61 years old.